LSeaburg/FiggieServer/README.md

 The dashboard is based around the idea of experiments - a set of agents to repeatedly play against each other.

 4 or 5 players can be configured to play against each other.

-If they play against each other multiple times their average profits will be tracked and compared.
+When multiple games of the experiment are simulated agents' average profits will be tracked and compared.

+The polling rate defined in the agent configuration is the 'normalized polling rate', the rate it would be in a 240 second game.
+During simulation this rate will be adjusted if the server's `TRADING_DURATION` is not 240 seconds.

+Note: Results from agents with the EXACT same parameters will be combined.

+Currently only results between configured agents in the same experiment can be compared against each other.
+This is to avoid complication when agents perform differently in different environments.

 ---